Sekuraz/bachelorthesis/thesis/chapters/variables_and_source.md

 Some sizes can be determined at the \gls{tp} phase as detailed before.
 But some others can not, especially dynamically allocated arrays, which are an important part of matrices and other data structures often used in \glsfirst{hpc}.
-Currently pointers are treated the same way because it is not certainly known to the \gls{tp} whether or not they refer to a single instance or to an array.
+Currently pointers are treated the same way as arrays because it is not certainly known to the \gls{tp} whether or not they refer to a single instance or to an array.
 Furthermore memory can be allocated on the heap and on the stack of the currently running program.